Environment and sustainability

 The board of directors is responsible for the company’s overall climate change strategy, including oversight of environmental initiatives.

-It receives an update at least twice a year, including progress made towards various initiatives.
+It receives regular updates, including progress made towards various initiatives.

 The finance director, Ben Whitley, has overall responsibility for achieving the company targets and implementation of the plan.
 Sustainability, including climate change, is discussed regularly by the management board at several senior company meetings.